Dania2021/thedriving-quiz/README.md

        * Right Button

-          When a correct answer is clicked the button is changing background colour to green with white text and then the user cannot choose an answer as the evevt listeners for the answer buttons are removed.
+          When a correct answer is clicked the button is changing background colour to green with white text and then the user cannot choose an answer as the event listeners for the answer buttons are removed.

        *  Wrong Button

-          When a wrong answer is clicked the button is changing background colour to red with white text and then the user cannot choose an answer as the evevt listeners for the answer buttons are removed.
+          When a wrong answer is clicked the button is changing background colour to red with white text and then the user cannot choose an answer as the event listeners for the answer buttons are removed.

        * Question No Counter